 At the end of 2017, the NLRB’s General Counsel Peter Robb took steps to undo actions undertaken by his predecessor, Richard Griffin, to drastically change the interpretation of independent contractor status in the workplace.
 Robb rescinded an August 2016 Advice Memorandum, in which Griffin took an overly expansive view of who is an employee under the National Labor Relations Act (NLRA) and in doing so called into question the legitimacy of many independent contractor relationships.
 Importantly, the memo relied on a case that has since been overturned by a US Court of Appeals.
 The Griffin memo also drastically deviated from the Board’s longstanding position by claiming for the first time in the agency’s 80-plus year history that the unintentional misclassification of workers was in and of itself a violation of the Act’s Section 7 rights to act collectively.

 Additionally, on December 1, 2017, Robb issued Memorandum GC 18-02 instructing Regional Offices to submit for review to the NLRB’s Division of Advice all cases involving “significant legal issues.”
 The memo specifically included cases that involve the argument that the misclassification of employees as independent contractors is a violation of the NLRA.

 While we are encouraged by General Counsel Robb’s actions and the SuperShuttle DFW, Inc. decision, CDW continues to litigate this issue in the courts.
-Two cases concerning misclassification of independent contractors are currently pending in the court system.
+One case concerning misclassification of independent contractors is currently pending in the court system.
 Velox Express deals with an employee who claims she was wrongfully discharged when she protested against her classification as an independent contractor.
 The presiding Administrative Law Judge ruled, without any substantive analysis, that she was in fact an employee and adopted the policy in the Griffin memo.
 The case was appealed to the NLRB and provides President Trump’s Board with its first opportunity to rule on the General Counsel’s theory.
 CDW filed a brief in the case on April 20, 2018.